pultar/ase/doc/ase/calculators/must.rst

 Environment variables
 ---------------------
-.. envvar:: PATH

 Just add the path to ``/bin`` folder of your MuST installation to your PATH variable.

 Generating Starting Potentials
 ------------------------------